OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 Creator economy experts · $50M+ total creator revenue

-Only by understanding how chargebacks work — and building the systems that prevent them — can you protect the income you’ve worked to generate.
-At Aruna Talent, managing 60+ creators with zero major chargeback incidents affecting account standing in 4+ years of operations, protection strategy is built into how every creator runs their business from day one.
+Most creators discover their chargeback vulnerability the hard way: after it happens.
+By then, the damage is done.
+At Aruna Talent — managing 60+ creators with zero major chargeback incidents affecting account standing across 4+ years of operations — protection strategy is built into how every creator runs their business from day one.

-The most important thing to understand about chargebacks is that they bypass you entirely.
-A chargeback is a payment reversal initiated by a subscriber through their bank or credit card company.
-Instead of requesting a refund from you or OnlyFans directly, the subscriber contacts their financial institution and disputes the charge.
-The bank reverses the transaction, pulling the money from OnlyFans — and consequently from your earnings.
+A chargeback is a payment reversal initiated by a subscriber through their bank or credit card company — bypassing you entirely.
+Instead of requesting a refund from you or OnlyFans, they contact their financial institution and dispute the charge.
+The bank reverses the transaction, pulling the money from OnlyFans and consequently from your earnings.

 - Subscriber contacts their bank claiming the charge was unauthorized, fraudulent, or didn’t deliver the promised service